CARL

 FINDING YOUR INNER TORTOISE

-To thrive in a fast world, you need to know how to slow down.
-This will improve your health and bring more depth, pleasure, and meaning to your life.
-You'll also become more creative and productive at work.
-As actress Mae West said: "Anything worth doing is worth doing slowly."
+To thrive in a fast world, you have to slow down.
+Doing so will boost your health and bring more depth, pleasure and meaning to your life.
+It will also make you more creative and productive at work.
+As the actress Mae West once said: “Anything worth doing is worth doing slowly.”

 -